wkdwnsghks00/wkdwnsghks00/README.md

 # Hi there 👋
 Welcome to my GitHub profile!
-I'm a Computer Engineering student working on web development and backend systems.
+I'm a Computer Science student passionate about web development and backend systems.

 ---

 ## 🚀 About Me
-- 🎓 **Major**: Computer Engineering
+- 🎓 **Major**: Computer Science
-- 💻 **Skills**: Python, Java, Spring Boot, React, MySQL
+- 💻 **Skills**: Java, Spring Boot, MySQL, Python
-- 🌱 **Currently Learning**: Spring Boot & MyBatis
+- 🌱 **Currently Learning**: Studying computer science, focusing on data structures and operating systems

 ## 🛠 Tech Stack
 Here are some of the tools and technologies I work with: